-G. Rates for local exchange, vertical and long-distance service to retail residential and business end-user customers charged by incumbent local exchange carriers that serve more than fifty thousand access lines may be reduced to a level equal to, but not below, the intrastate cost.
+- G. Rates for local exchange, vertical and long-distance service to retail residential and business end-user customers charged by incumbent local exchange carriers that serve more than fifty thousand access lines may be reduced to a level equal to, but not below, the intrastate cost.
 The rate for a service, excluding basic service, must cover the cost of the service, including the imputed rate of wholesale service elements as may be required by the commission.
-The cost of long-distance service must also include any interexchange access rates charged to another telecommunications carrier for the service.

-M. An incumbent local exchange carrier that serves more than fifty thousand access lines within the state shall have the ability to offer or discontinue offering retail special incentives, discounts, packaged offerings, temporary rate waivers or other promotions, or to offer individual contracts."
+The cost of long-distance service shall also include any interexchange access rates charged to another telecommunications carrier for the service.
+In determining whether a rate for a service covers the cost of the service, the commission shall consider the amount of time that customers are likely to retain the service. - H. An incumbent local exchange carrier that serves more than fifty thousand access lines within the state may offer or discontinue offering retail special incentives, discounts, packaged offerings, temporary rate waivers or other promotions or it may offer individual contracts."

 SECTION 6.
-Section 63-9A-9 NMSA 1978 (being Laws 1985, Chapter 242, Section 9, as amended) is amended to read: .200967.2
+Section 63-9A-9 NMSA 1978 (being Laws 1985, .204952.2

+Chapter 242, Section 9, as amended) is amended to read:

 "63-9A-9.
-REGULATION OF INDIVIDUAL CONTRACTS TO FACILITATE COMPETITION.--
+REGULATION OF INDIVIDUAL CONTRACTS TO

+FACILITATE COMPETITION.--